SparkMindsJSC/Carbon-Token-Proposals/README.md

 To run this project, you will need to add the following environment variables to your .env file

 `PRIVATE_KEY`
+`PRIVATE_KEY_SUBMITTER`

-Private key of address account owner will deploy smart contract
+Private key of address account owner will deploy smart contract and an account submitter evidence.

 ## Run Locally